tensorflow/tfjs-core/docs/tutorials/performance.md

 ### Understanding CPU / GPU interlocks and `NDArray.getValuesAsync()`

-The most common thing you'll see is a big `gl.readPixels` call on the main thread.
-This is the underlying WebGL call that downloads NDArrays from a WebGL texture to the CPU, which comes from a call to `NDArray.getValues()`.
-This function returns a `Float32Array` with the underlying values.
+The most common thing that will cause performance issues are blocking `gl.readPixels` calls on the main thread.
+This is the underlying WebGL call that downloads NDArrays from a WebGL texture to the CPU.
+This function returns a `Float32Array` with the underlying values from the `NDArray`

-`NDArray.getValues()` is a blocking call which waits for the GPU to finish its execution pipeline until the given NDArray is available, and then downloads it.
+`gl.readPixels` is a CPU-blocking call which waits for the GPU to finish its execution pipeline until the given NDArray is available, and then downloads it.
-This means that the time you see in the performance tab corresponding to the `gl.readPixels` call is not actually the time it takes to download, but the time the UI thread is waiting for the result to be ready.
+This means that the time you see in the performance tab corresponding to the `gl.readPixels` call is not actually the time it takes to download, but the time the UI thread is blocking and waiting for the result to be ready.

-By blocking the UI thread with the `getValues()` call, we don't allow the browser's UI thread to do anything else in that time.
-This includes layout, painting, and responding to user events - practically everything in the webpage.
-This can cause serious jank issues that make the page unusable.
+By blocking the UI thread with the `gl.readPixels` call, we don't allow the browser's UI thread to do anything else during that time.
+This includes layout, painting, responding to user events, and practically all interactivity.
+This will cause serious jank issues that make the webpage unusable.

-To mitigate this, we introduced `NDArray.getValuesAsync()` which returns a `Promise<Float32Array>` that resolves when the GPU process has completed work up to the given `NDArray`.
+To mitigate this, you should always use `NDArray.getValuesAsync()` to resolve values to the CPU.
+This function returns a `Promise<Float32Array>` that only calls `gl.readPixels` when the GPU process has completed all the work necessary to resolve the values of the given `NDArray`.
 This means that the UI thread can do other things while it is waiting for the GPU work to be done, mitigating jank issues.
+This is why, in general, you should avoid `NDArray.getValues()`, which simply calls `gl.readPixels` directly.

 > You should *not* call other `NDArrayMath` functions while waiting for the `getValuesAsync` `Promise` to resolve as this may introduce a stall when we call the underlying